Classification of divisible design graphs with at most 39 vertices: New constructions

 \proof Consider two vertices, corresponding to two points from the same class of $D$.
 They have $\lambda_1$ common neighbours in $G$ plus $n$ common neighbours in each other class of points.
 Thus, we have $\lambda_1 + (m-1)n$ common neighbours.
-Similarly for two vertices, corresponding to two blocks from the same class.
+The proof goes similarly for the case when we consider two vertices corresponding to two blocks from the same class.

 Consider two vertices, corresponding to two points from different classes of $D$.
 They have $\lambda_2$ common neighbours in $G$ plus $n$ common neighbours in each other class of points.
 Thus, we have $\lambda_2 + (m-2)n$ common neighbours.
-Similarly for two vertices, corresponding to two blocks from different classes.
+The proof goes similarly for the case when we consider two vertices corresponding to two blocks from different classes.

-Consider two vertices, the first corresponding to a point of $D$ and the second corresponding to a block of $D$.
-They have no common neighbours in $G$ plus $\frac{k}{m}$ common neighbours in each class of points except for the class the first vertex belongs to and plus $\frac{k}{m}$ common neighbours in each class of blocks except for the class the second vertex belongs to.
+Consider two vertices, the first corresponding to a point and the second corresponding to a block of $D$.
+They have no common neighbours in $G$.
+They have $\frac{k}{m}$ common neighbours in each class of points except for the class the first vertex belongs to.
+They also have $\frac{k}{m}$ common neighbours in each class of blocks except for the class the second vertex belongs to.
 Thus, we have $2(m-1)\frac{k}{m}$ common neighbours.

 So, $\Gamma^{\ast}$ is a DDG with parameters ($2v, k + (m-1)n$, $\lambda_1 + (m-1)n$, $\lambda_2 + (m-2)n$, $2m$, $n$), if $2(m-1)\frac{k}{m} = \lambda_2 + (m-2)n$. $\square$